stellarscripts/stellar_firma_transcripts/_posts/2019-09-06-stellarfirma-spacepalsspecial1.md

 #### SHMERR

 I'm Shmerr.
-We are-- [#### LYDIA

-Ah, squeak.]
-I am of the dissoliums and... we're-- we're very pro-administration.__ [soft groans]__ Although my crime was I did heist an ecosystem.
+We are-- [__Lydia:__ Ah, squeak.]
+I am of the dissoliums and... we're-- we're very pro-administration. __[soft groans]__ Although my crime was I did heist an ecosystem.
 It was interfering with processes, so.
 Just sort of got rid of that one.

 #### HELEN